PatoAR/amplify-roark/README.md

 Front end webapp repository for Perkins News Service.
 Back-end in AWS Lambda fetches, processes and stores news articles in dynambodb.
 The articles are distributed to varios channels (whatsapp, telegram) and to this webapp via AppSync subscriptions or long-polling.

 ## ToDo's
-- Finalize sponsored card css
-- Subscription options, keep simple, just one option.
-Coming soon for now
-- Modified display text
+- Apply for AWS grant
 - Open (MPago) business account for Finu - pay AWS, GEMINI.
 - Open AWS account on the name of Finu, transfer domain
 - Implement subscription workflow.
 Use MPago account.